DavinciDreams/Tasky-2.0/docs/mcp-tools/tasky_delete_task.md

 # tasky_delete_task

 ## Description
-Permanently deletes a Tasky task by ID, removing all associated data including tags and references.
+Permanently deletes a Tasky task by ID or exact title, removing all associated data including tags and references.

 ## Purpose
 Remove tasks from the system when they are no longer needed.
 This is a destructive operation that cannot be undone and requires explicit user confirmation.